Jewish–Ukrainian relations in Eastern Galicia: Under German administration

 In contrast to the antisemitic crimes committed both by members of the administration working for the Germans and by the Ukrainian anti-German Underground, many individual Ukrainians helped to conceal Jews.
-According to a German documents, between October 1943 and June 1944 approximately 100 Ukrainians in Galicia were sentenced to death for hiding Jews.
+According to German documents, between October 1943 and June 1944, approximately 100 Ukrainians in Galicia were sentenced to death for hiding Jews.
 Philip Friedman notes that this implies a large number of Ukrainians aiding Jews, because the 100 executed represents only those who were caught (many more were never caught, or were given lighter sentences rather than executed), that often those found hiding Jews were executed immediately without a trial and therefore without their cases making it into official records, and the death sentences cover only a limited period of time.
 Those rescuing Jews include former servants, peasants, members of the Ukrainian intelligentsia, and middle class.
 Foresters frequently helped Jews hiding in the woods.
 For example, with the help of 35 Ukrainian and 5 Polish foresters, 1,700 Jews were concealed in the forests of Przemyslany district according to a report by a Ukrainian forester.

 The Ukrainian Greek Catholic Church played a particularly helpful role for the Jews during the war.
 Its leader, Andrey Sheptytsky, was described by Philip Friedman as "always friendly" towards Jews, proficient in the Hebrew language and who communicated with the Jewish community in the Hebrew language.
 In February 1942, Sheptytsky addressed a letter to Heinrich Himmler condemning anti-Jewish actions which resulted in the German administration closing the Ukrainian National Council.
 In November 1942, Sheptytsky published an article in the official newspaper of the Ukrainian Catholic church entitled "Thou Shalt Not Murder" and threatened those who murdered for political reasons with excommunication.
 Not limiting his actions to words, Sheptytsky played an active role in saving members of the Jewish community.
 Sheptytsky at his own residence hid fifteen Jews, including Lviv rabbi David Kahane and two sons of Lviv's chief rabbi Ezekial Lewin.
 Additionally, he and his brother, the monk Klymentiy Sheptytsky, concealed 150 Jews, primarily children, in Ukrainian Catholic Studite monasteries.
 In contrast to such activities, some Ukrainian village priests incited people against the Jews, although others saved them.